0

 The Trinity Methodist Church was designed by Scotsman R. A. Lawson and made out of the local materials trachyandesite and Oamaru stone.
 The former church is an example of Gothic Revival architecture and contains a "Rose" stained glass window which is located at the back of what is now the theatre's main stage.

-Text imported from Wikipedia article "Fortune Theatre, Dunedin" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Fortune Theatre, Dunedin" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants